 Celeste Weaver

-Director of Visual Communications
+Director of Communications

 Celeste Weaver

-Director of Visual Communications
+Director of Communications

-Celeste has an extensive background in Cradle to Cradle and sustainable design, having worked for Philadelphia-based sustainable architecture firms for over 15 years.
-She manages MBDC’s graphics, branding and overall visual identity.
-Celeste is a LEED Green Associate and graduated with a Bachelor’s of Science in Graphic Design from Drexel University.
+Prior to working with McDonough, she worked for Philadelphia-based sustainable architecture firms as a Senior Graphic Designer and Communications Coordinator for over 15 years.
+Celeste graduated with a Bachelor’s of Science in Graphic Design from Drexel University.

 Our Sister Companies